amitsaha/echorand.me/content/posts/lock-and-exec.md

 ---
-title: lockandexec: Ensure only one running copy of your program
+title: Ensure only one running copy of your program
 date: 2019-08-09
 categories:
 -  software